James Stamps O'Kelley66 was born on 26 July 1824 in Walton Co GA.

 claiming they were "called" to preach, it seems possible that James

-could have become one as his first two sons became ministers.
+could have become a minister because his first two sons became ministers.
 It

 seems certain he was not a minister when living in Gordon Co as he